Main image: Dana Assinder

 CAMPAIGN EVENTS

-We hosted the Charmouth Dragon River Festival on 27th May, 2023, with a previous day of activities and planning for residents on Saturday 18th February, 2023.
-We are coordinating Nurdle's two beach clean events in Spring 2024, with a community information day on 10th March 2024.
+We hosted the Charmouth Dragon River Festival on 27th May, 2023.
+We coordinated Nurdle's two beach clean events in Spring 2024, with a community information day on 10th March 2024 and a river walk and film evening in August.
+The next River Dragon Festival is on 31st May 2025.

 To support our campaign, please join us (it's free).